thoughtworksarts/thoughtworksarts.github.io/app/_posts/2021-04-16-james-coupe-continous-integration-art-toolkit.markdown

 ---
-title  : "James Coupe&#58; Continous Integration (CI) Art Toolkit"
+title  : "James Coupe&#58; Continous Integration (CI) Art Toolkit" author : James Coupe
 ---

 > The museum is… not so much the space for the representation of art history as a machine to produce and stage the new art of today—in other words, to produce "today” as such.
-In this sense, the museum produces, for the first time, the effect of presence, of looking alive.<br/>
-Boris Groys, On The New
+In this sense, the museum produces, for the first time, the effect of presence, of looking alive.<br><span class='quotee'>— Boris Groys, On The New</span>

-### Overview
-During my [2020 Synthetic Media residency at Thoughtworks Arts](/blog/welcoming-new-residents-synthetic-media/) I began developing a new work *Birds of the British Empire* that explores the linkages between historical, colonial archives and the training sets used in machine learning.
+During my [2020 Synthetic Media residency](/blog/welcoming-new-residents-synthetic-media/) at Thoughtworks Arts I began developing a new work *Birds of the British Empire* that explores the linkages between historical, colonial archives and the training sets used in machine learning.

+{% include image file='birds-of-british-empire.jpg'
+   class='no-border'
+   caption='Preliminary experiments from Birds of the British Empire' %}

 Because of the COVID-19 pandemic the residency took place online via various cloud-based tools and servers.
 These distributed workflows opened up new ways for me to organize, store and potentially exhibit my work.

-{% include image file='birds-of-british-empire.jpg'
-   alt='birb-like images'
-   caption='Preliminary experiments from Birds of the British Empire' %}

 <!--excerpt-ends-->

-### A Useful Tool For Artists and Galleries
+## A Useful Tool For Artists and Galleries
 New media artworks that use machine learning, algorithmic and data-driven processes often require significant hardware resources - computers, graphics cards, power, cooling, etc. Putting these resources physically into a gallery can be problematic - most galleries do not have the infrastructure or environment to host them, and many do not have staff who are trained to maintain them or diagnose problems when they do occur.

 As a result, when artists install these kinds of works they come with the expectation of automation - i.e. that the works can run seamlessly without much or any intervention from gallery staff, and that when problems occur the artist can fix them remotely.
 Coupled with the fact that these are original works - i.e. one-off, unique systems, this is an invitation for new media artwork to present serious maintenance issues for artists and galleries.

 | Continuous Integration / Github Actions |
 | -------- |